 Corporate Operations and Risk Identification and Minimization

-Much of Rick’s practice is devoted to helping businesses identify, understand, and choose a course of action concerning significant legal matters that they may face, which can range from compliance matters to litigation threats.
-Rick focuses on developing alternatives and solutions for clients in these matters consistent with their business objectives.
+A large part of Rick’s practice is devoted to helping businesses identify, understand, and choose a course of action on significant legal matters; these range from compliance issues to litigation threats.
+Rick’s primary focus is developing alternatives, strategies and solutions for clients that meet their business objectives and desired outcomes.

 Background and Personal

 Prior to entering private practice, Rick served a two year clerkship with the Honorable John L. Coffey of the United States Court of Appeals for the Seventh Circuit.
 He has also served as an adjunct professor at Seattle University Law School teaching mergers and acquisitions.
-He and his wife have four children.
+Outside of the office, Rick spends his free time with his wife and four children.

 - Private Lending